 SmallHD 1703 P3X as an HDR grading monitor

-- Recommend buying it and applying our purpose built HDR monitoring LUT for entry level HDR grading.
+Recommend buying it and applying a custom built HDR monitoring LUT for entry level HDR grading.

 Atomos Sumo 19

-- Most affordable entry level HDR grading display - buy this one if you need HDR on a budget, but use our LUT to set it up for HDR10.
+Most affordable entry level HDR grading display - buy this one if you need HDR on a budget.

 The formula for finding the dynamic range of a display is simple to do when you know the white and black points of the display or standard.
 First, find the contrast ratio by dividing the white level in nits, by the black level in nits.